AnujShrivastava01/flare-gsoc/doc/project-ideas.md

 Various programming languages embed the constant data, like strings, used within executables in different ways.
 Most tools, like strings.exe, just look for printable character sequences.
 This doesn't work well for files compiled from Go or Rust.

-Here we propose to extendFLOSS to include a framework to extract language specific strings from executables.
+Here we propose to extend FLOSS to include a framework to extract language specific strings from executables.
 After identifying the language, a specific extractor can use specialized logic to pull out the strings embedded into a program by the author.
 When possible, the extractor should indicate library and runtime-related strings.
 For example, the extractor may parse debug information to recognize popular third party libraries and annotate the related strings appropriately.

 Today, FLOSS automatically deobfuscates protected strings found in malware.
 Better categorization of its output would make its users more efficient.
 Extracting language-specific strings would make FLOSS more useful and manifest success as the default tool used by security analysts.